-First aid for burns:
+6.3.1 Burns

+Flame Burns

-1.In case of flame burns, the victim should be transported to a safe place, the flames should be extinguished with a blanket or a carpet.
+- 1. In case of flame burns, the victim should be transported to a safe place, the flames should be extinguished with a blanket or a carpet.
 Injured body should be released from clothes by cutting with scissors.
 Clothes that have been stuck to the skin should be removed carefully with easy movements.
-The first aid should be given carefully by avoiding the contamination of the wound.

-2. Cool the body area that have been burned by cool running water for at least 10-15 minutes or by applying special cooling gel (located in room 113 refridgerator at +4C degrees).
-Cooling alleviates pain, decreases oadema.
-During the procedure avoid hypothermia!

-3. NB!
-Ice, icebags or ice water are not suitable for cooling.

-4. Offer drink for the victim.

-5. It is not allowed to apply to the wounds substances that are not meant for the purpose!
-Inappropriate are the oils, creams, ointments, talc, baking soda, aloe, petroleum, butter, soured cream.

-6. It is no allowed to open burn blisters!

-7. Keep the wound clean.
-After cooling and applying the burn gel the wound can be covered with wound dressings.

-8. The doctor should be contacted when the wound is extensive (over the size of a hand) or deep.
-When the wound is black, compact and painless, deep (III-IV degree burn) and after the first aid the victim needs hospital care.
+The first aid should be given carefully by avoiding the contamination of the wound. - 2.
+Cool the body area that have been burned by cool running water for at least 10-15 minutes or by applying special cooling gel (located in room 113 refridgerator at +4C degrees).
+Cooling alleviates pain, decreases oedema.
+Avoid hypothermia during the procedure! - 3.
+Important: Ice, icebags or ice water are NOT suitable for cooling. - 4.
+Offer drink for the victim. - 5.
+It is NOT allowed to apply to the wounds substances that are not meant for the purpose!
+Inappropriate are the oils, creams, ointments, talc, baking soda, aloe, petroleum, butter, soured cream. - 6.
+It is NOT allowed to open burn blisters. - 7.
+Keep the wound clean.
+After cooling and applying the burn gel the wound can be covered with wound dressings. - 8.
+The doctor should be contacted when the wound is extensive (over the size of a palm) or deep.
+When the wound is black, compact and painless, i.e. deep (III-IV degree) burn, the victim needs hospitalisation after first aid.

 Vapours from liquid and cold gases could cause similar injury to the skin as compared to the burns.
 Touching the unisolated parts of the machinery with bare hands can result in the sticking of the skin to the metal and the resulting injury when detached.
 It is not allowed to rub the injured site.
-Wound should be rinsed with warm water, covered with sterile dressing and the doctor should be called.
+Wound should be rinsed with warm water, covered with sterile dressing and a doctor should be called.